mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

     write_receipt(order)
 ```

-Now that the code is split into more modular functions it becomes much easier to make changes to the code.
+Now that the code is split into more modular functions, it becomes much easier to make changes to the code.
 For example, the logic to apply discounts is still suboptimal.
 Maybe it makes more sense to have a dictionary with the items that currently have a sale and compute the new prices from that: